 What is the fundamental issue?

-Roads and bridges are critical investments in every community.
+Roads, bridges and other types of infrastructure are critical investments in every community.
 This type of infrastructure provides the basic fabric of economic competitiveness cities and states throughout America rely on; particularly roads that transfer goods and services across state lines.
 Additionally, traffic congestion and safety measures contribute to the quality of life residents have in their communities.

 I am a real estate professional.
 What does this mean for my business?

 Improvements to infrastructure enhance property values.
 Traffic congestion imposes costs throughout the economy.
 Further constraints on funding for transportation projects of all types, particularly those that contribute to walkable, stable, and vibrant neighborhoods, may negatively affect property values and inhibit development.

 The timely provision of safe, convenient and efficient transportation infrastructure enhances the quality of communities, supports property values, and mitigates the effects of traffic congestion that accompany growth.
 REALTORS® support improving mobility in communities so that all citizens have access to transportation means best suited to their needs.
 Changing travel patterns, shrinking petroleum supplies, and continuing technological innovation will challenge traditional means of transportation planning, construction and funding.

 - Infrastructure priorities should be rooted in coordinated efforts between the region, state and local governments.

 - Maintenance and/or improvements of existing infrastructure funding should take precedence over development of new infrastructure.

 - Policies should incorporate market-based solutions for cost effectiveness.

 - Environmental stewardship should be balanced with economic development.